-Famously known for being a regular family ski vacation destination, it comes as no shock that Park City Mountain Resort is consistently named “No. 1 resort for families in North America.”
+Famously known for being a regular family ski vacation destination, it comes as no shock that Park City Mountain Resort is consistently named the “No. 1 Ski Resort for Families in North America.”

-With 60% of its terrain marked as beginner or intermediate, and boasting the most skiable acres in the U.S. (7,300+ acres), Park City is a great ski destination for families of all sizes, ages and skills.
-With a plethora of family-friendly activities like night skiing seven days a week, the alpine coaster, Gorgoza Park and ziplining, your kiddos will never want to leave.
+With 60% of its terrain marked as beginner or intermediate, and boasting the most skiable acres in the U.S. (7,300+ acres), Park City is a great ski destination for families of all sizes, ages, and skills.
+With a plethora of family-friendly activities the alpine coaster, Gorgoza Park (tubing), and ziplining, your kiddos will never want to leave.

 Day 1: Fly into Salt Lake International and get settled in your accommodations

-For great ski in ski out access, an on-site day care and on-mountain activities like the alpine coaster and Flying Eagle Zipline, we recommend spending your family ski trip at the Grand Summit Hotel, located in the heart of the Canyons and within walking distance of restaurants and rental shops (if you plan on renting your ski and snowboard equipment).
+For great ski in ski out access, on-site daycare, and on-mountain activities like the alpine coaster and Flying Eagle Zipline, we recommend spending your family ski trip at the Grand Summit Hotel, located in the heart of the Canyons Village and within walking distance of restaurants and rental shops (if you plan on renting your ski and snowboard equipment).

 Day 2: Ski from Canyons Village and visit Gorgoza Tubing Park